kauassilva/Clone-Layout-Ionic/README.md

 # Clone-Layout-Ionic

-## Sistemas Distribuídos e Mobile activity
-The professor of this curricular unit (discipline) of the graduation in Computer Science asked to clone the layout of a mobile application (images below) that does not have any functionality, just static design.
+The professor of the graduation in Computer Science asked to clone the layout of a mobile application (images below) that does not have any functionality, just static design.

 I tried to reproduce the layout as closely as possible to the original, except for the photos of places and people (there is a credits section at the end of the document for the creators and artists who took the photos).
 Although this project does not involve building a functional application and it did not turn out perfectly identical to the original, it was still a lot of work and I may consider adding simple functionalities in the future to make this project more interesting.